software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 }
 ```

+#### `hiddenFromStack`

+If a screen is marked `hidden`, the resources will be retained, but it will not be rendered
+in the stack.
+This is used when preloading screen but can also be used as a way to support
+iOS picture-in-picture, where you have a video overlay originating on a screen, and even
+when popping the screen off the stack the resources need to be retained (not garbage collected),
+so that the video can continue playing.
+Additionally, this allows the screen to be "un-hidden"
+(visually, pushed back onto the stack) when the user taps on the overlay video.

 ### `hideKeyboardOnSwipe` (iOS only)

 Whether the keyboard should hide when swiping to the previous screen.
 Defaults to `false`.